Valleri

 "Valleri" is a song written by Tommy Boyce and Bobby Hart for the Monkees.
-The single peaked at #3 on the Billboard Hot 100 and spent two weeks at #1 on the Cash Box chart in early 1968, and reached #1 in Canada and #12 in the UK.
+The single peaked at number three on the Billboard Hot 100 and reached number one on the Cash Box chart and in Canada.

 Background

 Screen Gems president and music supervisor Don Kirshner asked Tommy Boyce and Bobby Hart if they had any "girl's-name" songs to be used in the Monkees television series.
 After claiming that they had a finished song, Boyce and Hart improvised "Valleri" on their way to Kirshner's office.
 Kirshner was pleased with their work, and "Valleri" was recorded with Boyce and Hart producing the original sessions in August 1966.

 The original recording included instrumental backing by the Candy Store Prophets.
 Wrecking Crew session musician Louie Shelton contributed a flamenco-style guitar solo consisting of hammer-ons and pull-offs.
 The song was featured in the television show's first season in 1967; a staged performance showed Michael Nesmith apparently picking Shelton's guitar solo via cuts between Nesmith with his hands obscured and close-ups of hands playing the solo.
 While the first version of "Valleri" went unreleased, a few off-air recordings received radio airplay when some DJs recorded the song from the television and later surfaced on bootleg recordings.

+By late 1967, Colgems was looking for a follow up single to the group's "Daydream Believer".
+Lester Sill reportedly told Bobby Hart, "We all know that ‘Valleri’ is a smash, and I need a hit single bad."
 According to Hart, the original 1966 track could not be used because union contracts had already been filed with Boyce and Hart listed as producers, and the Monkees' contracts stipulated that all future recordings would show "Produced by the Monkees" on the label.
 Boyce and Hart were approached about coming back to produce a new version of the track.
 Hart said: "[Colgems president] Lester Sill came back to us and said, 'They want you to recut Valleri.
 You can't have producers credit, but we want you to go back in and do it again, making it sound as close to the original as possible.'"
 The new recording was produced by Boyce and Hart on December 26, 1967.

 When Sill heard the track, he felt it that needed something more, and had a brass section overdubbed on December 28.
-The remade "Valleri" was released on February 17, 1968.
-In the United States, the song reached #3 on the Billboard Hot 100 and #1 on the Cash Box singles chart.
-The single was the band's last American Top Ten hit, their last to receive a push from their television series, and their last to be certified gold.
-The song was featured on the band's fifth album, "The Birds, The Bees & The Monkees", released in April 1968.
-The follow-up single, "D. W. Washburn," was not featured on the show, and only reached #19 on the pop charts.

 The song consists mainly of four chords (F♯ major, E major, A major and C♯ major), and the bridge introduces some harmonic variety (from F♯ major to D♯ minor, twice).